Alamo Bay: Cast

+Production

+Louis Malle first became aware of the violent confrontations between Vietnamese refugees and local fishermen in Texas after reading accounts in The New York Times.
+The film was a passion project for Malle as being an immigrant himself he felt very invested in the portrayal of the immigrant experience.
+Ross Milloy, who wrote the article that got Malle's attention provided the narrative basis for the film and was given an executive producer credit.
+Malle traveled to Texas with writer Alice Arlen to conduct research for the film and was so impressed with her first draft he personally financed pre-production himself and was prepared to self-finance the entire picture before TriStar Pictures provided the $5 million budget.
+The movie was filmed on location in Rockport-Fulton Beach, Texas where the actual violent incidents had taken place.

 Soundtrack

 The music for the film was composed, arranged and performed by Ry Cooder and released as an album, Music From the Motion Picture "Alamo Bay", in 1985.
 The album's nine tracks were recorded at Ocean Way Studio in Hollywood with a core of credited musicians including drummer Jim Keltner, pianist Jim Dickinson and bassist Jorge Calderon.
 As four of the tracks were non-instrumental, the album's front cover listed the names of the vocalists: Cooder, David Hidalgo, Cesar Rosas of Los Lobos, Lee Ving, John Hiatt and Amy Madigan.

 Reception

 In his review, Vincent Canby of The New York Times said "Like many other movies that have their origins in a general idea, which characters and their story, Alamo Bay is almost shamefully clumsy and superficial - it's manufactured 'art.'
 Watching it is an unhappy experience that never becomes illuminating."